aloksisodiya/AI-Resume-Job-Description-Matcher/README.md

 ## 🤖 AI Integration

-The application uses **Ollama with llama3.2** for AI-powered keyword suggestions:
+The application uses **Groq AI with Llama 3.1** for AI-powered keyword suggestions:

-- **Local Processing**: No external API costs, complete privacy
+- **Cloud-Based Processing**: Fast, production-ready, no local setup required
+- **Free Tier Available**: ~14,400 requests per day with no credit card required
 - **Keyword Analysis**: Identifies missing keywords and suggests where to add them
-- **Fast Response**: Optimized for ~1 second response time
+- **Ultra-Fast Response**: Optimized for sub-1 second response time
 - **ATS-Focused Prompts**: Trained to think like real ATS systems
-- **Fallback Logic**: Instant keyword-based suggestions when Ollama is unavailable
+- **Fallback Logic**: Instant keyword-based suggestions when API is unavailable
 - **Error Handling**: Graceful degradation on service failures

 ### How it Works: